 - The application meets the criteria on the application form for seniority of the principal applicant.

 - There is negligible risk that the application will produce information that may allow individual study participants to be identified.

-- Does the application violate (or potentially violate) any of the ethical permissions granted to the study or any of the consent forms signed by the participants or their guardians?
+- The application does not violate (or potentially violate) any of the consent given by the participants or their guardians.